-Severance Benefits - Termination of Employment.
-In the event that Mr. Kempa's, Mr. Lindsay's, Mr. Montague's or Mr. Sommer's employment is terminated during the employment term by us without "cause," we provide notice that his employment agreement will not be extended or further extended, or the NEO terminates his employment for "good reason" (as those terms are defined in the employment agreements) the NEO will be entitled to receive:
+Severance Benefits - Termination of Employment - Mr. Kempa and Mr. Sommer.
+In the event that Mr. Kempa's or Mr. Sommer's employment is terminated during the employment term by us without "cause," we provide notice that his employment agreement will not be extended or further extended, or the NEO terminates his employment for "good reason" (as those terms are defined in the employment agreements) the NEO will be entitled to receive:

-- an amount equal to twice his then current base salary at the annualized rate in effect on the severance date, payable over a 12-month period in accordance with our regular payroll cycle practices following termination; - payment of a pro-rata portion of any annual cash incentive actually earned for the year of termination; - continuation of medical and dental coverage for him and his eligible dependents on substantially the same terms and conditions in effect on his termination of employment until the first to occur of: (1) 18 months following termination, (2) the date of his death; (3) the date he becomes eligible for coverage under the health plan of a future employer; or (4) the date our Company is no longer obligated to offer him COBRA continuation coverage.
+- an amount equal to twice his then current base salary at the annualized rate in effect on the severance date, payable over a 12-month period in accordance with our regular payroll cycle practices following termination: - payment of a pro-rata portion of any annual cash incentive actually earned for the year of termination; and - continuation of medical and dental coverage for him and his eligible dependents on substantially the same terms and conditions in effect on his termination of employment until the first to occur of: (1) 18 months following termination; (2) the date of his death; (3) the date he becomes eligible for coverage under the health plan of a future employer; or (4) the date our Company is no longer obligated to offer him COBRA continuation coverage.

-In addition, if in connection with a change in control of our Company, we terminate Mr. Kempa's, Mr. Lindsay's, Mr. Montague's or Mr. Sommer's employment without "cause," provide notice that his agreement will not be extended or further extended, or he terminates his employment for "good reason," in addition to the payments and benefits described above, all of Mr. Kempa's, Mr. Lindsay's, Mr. Montague's and Mr. Sommer's outstanding and unvested equity awards granted under the Plan, or any successor equity plan, will receive full accelerated vesting.
+In addition, if in connection with a change in control of our Company, we terminate Mr. Kempa's or Mr. Sommer's employment without "cause," provide notice that his agreement will not be extended or further extended, or he terminates his employment for "good reason," in addition to the payments and benefits described above, all of Mr. Kempa's and Mr. Sommer's outstanding and unvested equity awards granted under the Plan, or any successor equity plan, will receive full accelerated vesting.

-The employment agreements for Mr. Kempa, Mr. Lindsay, Mr. Montague and Mr. Sommer provide that if any of the foregoing severance payments or benefits would be a parachute payment subject to any excise taxes pursuant to Section 4999 of the Code, his payments and benefits will be reduced and "cut back" to the extent that such reduction results in a better net after tax result to him.
+The employment agreements for Mr. Kempa and Mr. Sommer provide that if any of the foregoing severance payments or benefits would be a parachute payment subject to any excise taxes pursuant to Section 4999 of the Code, his payments and benefits will be reduced and "cut back" to the extent that such reduction results in a better net after tax result to him.

-Each of Mr. Kempa's, Mr. Lindsay's, Mr. Montague's and Mr. Sommer's, right to receive the severance payments and benefits described above is subject to him executing a release of claims in favor of our Company.
+Each of Mr. Kempa's and Mr. Sommer's, right to receive the severance payments and benefits described above is subject to him executing a release of claims in favor of our Company.

-Severance Benefits - Other Terminations.
-In the event that Mr. Kempa's, Mr. Lindsay's, Mr. Montague's or Mr. Sommer's employment is terminated for death or disability, he will receive accelerated vesting for all time-based RSU awards granted beginning in 2020 and a prorata portion of the target amount of any outstanding, unvested PSU awards granted beginning in 2020.
+Severance Benefits - Other Terminations - Mr. Kempa and Mr. Sommer.
+In the event that Mr. Kempa's or Mr. Sommer's employment is terminated for death or disability, he will receive accelerated vesting for all time-based RSU awards granted beginning in 2020 and a pro-rata portion of the target amount of any outstanding, unvested PSU awards granted beginning in 2020.

-In the event that Mr. Kempa's, Mr. Lindsay's, Mr. Montague's or Mr. Sommer's, employment is terminated by us for any other reason (by us for "cause" or by the NEO other than for "good reason"), he will only be entitled to receive his accrued obligations.
+In the event that Mr. Kempa's or Mr. Sommer's, employment is terminated by us for any other reason (by us for "cause" or by the NEO other than for "good reason"), he will only be entitled to receive his accrued obligations.